Every monster is unique with this fun, non-competitive game to practise counting, colours and parts of the body!

 - Colours Dice and Spinner: includes red, yellow, orange, green, blue and a question mark (to represent any colour kids want)

-- Kids DIY templates & activity sheets: dice, spinners and monster bodies in black line for kids to colour, make, draw and describe
+- Kids DIY templates and activity sheets: dice, spinners and monster bodies in black line for kids to colour, make, draw and describe

 - Full instructions on how to assemble and play